Small streams make large rivers

 What if I told you this already exists?

-Yep.
-It does.
-And it is very popular, very powerful, with a huge community and countless tools for more than a fair share of programming languages.
-And, yes, there are multiple generic “umbrella” gateways implementations for you to pick, both open source and commercial.
-According to Google Trends the approach is significantly trendier than RESTful or others.
+Map Yep, it does.
+And it’s incredibly popular, very powerful, with a huge community and countless tools for a wide range of programming languages.
+And yes, there are multiple generic “umbrella” gateway implementations for you to choose from, both open-source and commercial.
+According to Google Trends, this approach is significantly more popular than RESTful or other alternatives.

-Even if you know about it you might not be aware of what I’m thinking of as the name implies something completely different and sounds (completely needlessly) scary to some.
-The name does not reflect what it is.
-The terms in its specification do not match the terms in this document.
-Yet it is almost a perfect match.
-I’m talking about GraphQL and will be writing more about it and surrounding confusion.
+Even if you’re familiar with it, you might not realize exactly what I’m referring to, as the name implies something quite different and, for some, sounds unnecessarily intimidating.
+The name doesn’t quite reflect what it is, and the terms in its specification don’t match the ones used in this document.
+But it’s almost a perfect match.
+I’m talking about GraphQL, and I’ll be writing more about it and the surrounding confusion.

-If you are in a rush to find your next umbrella gateway, look at the following (in alphabetical order):
+If you’re in a rush to find your next umbrella gateway, here are some options (listed alphabetically):

-I apologize if I missed any.
-I do not mean to give advantage to any.
+I apologize if I’ve missed any.
+I don’t intend to give preference to any particular one.